Mechanical Engineering Technology Bachelor of Science Degree

 Manufacturing Processes

 This course will focus on the understanding and application of manufacturing processes.
 Students will be challenged to discover and learn how typical piece parts and assemblies are manufactured.
-Topics include material properties and the following process families: casting, material removal, deformation, consolidation, powder metallurgy, plastics fabrication, EDM, water jet, chemical, LASERS, plasma, and rapid prototyping.
-(This class is restricted to MCET-BS or MECA-BS or RMET-BS or EMET-BS or MANUFSY-MN or ENGTEH-UND students.)
-Lecture 3 (Fall).
+Topics include material properties and the following process families: casting, material removal, deformation, consolidation, powder metallurgy, and plastics fabrication.
+(This class is restricted to MCET-BS or MECA-BS or RMET-BS or MANUFSY-MN or ENGTEH-UND students.)
+Lecture 3 (Fall, Spring).

 3